TheCaptainCraken/blog/content/posts/sangria/index.md

 ## Procedure

-Here’s how I make it.
-The process isn’t super strict, but remember to start at least 12 hours before serving (24 hours is even better!).
+Here's how I make it.
+The process isn't super strict, but remember to start at least 12 hours before serving (24 hours is even better!).

 1. Put the sugar in a large bowl.
 2. Juice half of the lemons into the bowl.